Other Legal Professions

 The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in legal professions (other) made a median starting salary of $32,600 per year.
 During this timeframe, most salaries fell between $28,900 (25th percentile) and $36,675 (75th percentile).

-Note that some of these people may have jobs that are not directly related to a other legal professions degree.
+It is possible that some of these people may have taken positions that were not related to other legal professions.

 Online Other Legal Professions Programs

-In the 2018-2019 academic year, 109 schools offered some type of legal professions (other) program.
+In 2018-2019, 109 schools offered a other legal professions program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|